vyasswaroop/find_duplicate_files/README.md

 ### Improvements to be done

 1. Multiprocessing with multithreading
+2. For larger files the number of recursion can be higher and can crash
+3. Dynamic Chunk size as per the size of the files

 ### Assumptions

-1. duplicate files should have same size
+1. Duplicate files should have same size
+2. Hex Digest for MD5 hash for a thousand different files would not be identical